Compare Electricity Prices & Rates in South Australia

 The market share of natural gas providers doesn’t tell the whole story regarding performance.
 Simply Energy, for instance, has received high remarks from customers for their gas plans.

-Block Pricing and Supply Charges
+What are Block Pricing and Supply Charges?

 Block – or tiered – pricing also applies to natural gas plans in South Australia.
 Natural gas usage varies significantly, with some households using a lot of natural gas and others using barely any.